saniko/Universal-Angular-2/README.md

 **** Work In Progress *** <br><br>
-Angular 2 Universal Explained - Educational Purposes, Will evolve with time to full universal react app<br>
+Angular 2 Universal Explained - Educational Purposes, Will evolve with time to full universal Angular 2 app<br>
 Part of Dani Koren's personal <a href="https://saniko.github.io/danikoren/">blog.</a>

 # Good to know